The Role of UEBA in Managing Workplace Insider Threats

 UEBA streamlines overall security measures and notifies leaders of credible security threats including—but not limited to—asset information, social security numbers and personally identifiable information.

 While there are many rewards to implementing an enterprise collaboration platform, there are also many risks to consider.
 When an increasing number of people have access to any set of data, the risk of unsafe exposure grows as time goes on.

 For example, let’s say your company has a meeting every Friday in which the leadership team publishes a private budget sheet on Slack.
 The file contains a list of upcoming budget cuts, including a list of the names of prospective layoffs.
 After the meeting, an attendee attempts to send the sheet to the leadership channel but accidentally sends it to the general channel instead.
-Just 14% of yearly insider threats are malicious, meaning the other 86% is attributed to carelessness, negligence or are genuine accidents.
+Just 14% of yearly insider threats are malicious, meaning the other 86% are attributed to carelessness, negligence or genuine accidents.

 Compliance challenges are growing and changing all the time, increasing risk and cost to enterprises everywhere.
 While the cost of compliance can be high, the cost of non-compliance can be much higher.